 You can keep a tightly covered bowl or jar of this dipping sauce in your fridge for whenever you need it (and why wouldn’t you want to?).
 It will keep at least a week.
 Just give it a stir before you serve it.

-Note: It won’t keep as long if there are double dippers in your family, or if the sauce is left sitting out on the counter for and extended period of time.
+Note: It won’t keep as long if there are double dippers in your family or if the sauce is left sitting out on the counter for an extended period of time.
 Better just to take out what you need and keep the rest in the fridge.

 - ½ cup ketchup